-In January 2014 the school founded a multi academy trust, the St Thomas More Partnership of schools at the request of a primary feeder school.
-The trust now comprises St Thomas More Catholic School, Sacred Heart RC Primary School Byermoor and St Matthew’s Prudhoe.
+In January 2014 the school founded a multi academy trust, the St Thomas More Partnership of Schools at the request of a primary feeder school.
+The trust now comprises St Thomas More Catholic School, Sacred Heart Catholic Primary School, Byermoor and St Matthew’s Catholic Primary School, Prudhoe.

-The School has a dedicated team of teachers, both catholic and non-catholic, who work tirelessly to fulfil this aim.
+The School has a dedicated team of teachers, both catholic and non-catholic, who work tirelessly to fulfill this aim.

 Our most recent OFSTED inspection (October 2013) said:-